Our pedagogical mission

 Our mission

 Mathematical proficiency is multi-faceted: it requires understanding many concepts, but also mastering several ‘technical’ skills.
-For example, when you learn how to solve a simple equation such as 3x=9, you need to understand conceptually what it means—often via examples such as ‘3 dogs eat 9 bowls of food, how much does each dog eat?’—but you also need to be proficient in executing the technical procedure of solving the equation (in this simple example: divide both sides by 3, leading to x=3).
+For example, when you learn how to solve a simple equation such as 3x=9, you need to understand conceptually what it means—often via examples such as ‘3 dogs eat 9 bowls of food, how much does each dog eat?’—but you also need to be proficient in executing the technical procedure of solving the equation.
+In this simple example: divide both sides by 3, leading to x=3.

 Our mission is to create such methods and tools.